nipoppy/nipoppy/docs/source/glossary.md

     See {ref}`here <doughnut-schema>` for more information about the columns in the file.

+Imaging bagel file
+    A tabular file at {{fpath_imaging_bagel}} that indicates the completion status of processing pipelines of interest at the participant-session level.
+The bagel file is created by the [`nipoppy track`](./cli_reference/track.md) command and can be used as input to [the Neurobagel CLI](https://neurobagel.org/cli/).

+    See {ref}`here <imaging-bagel-schema>` for more information about the columns in the file.

 Session ID
     A BIDS-compliant session identifier, without the `"ses-"` prefix.